top-tier-ci-coders/pgmpy/Report.md

     Pandas 0.18.1

 **4. Did the build conclude automatically without errors?**
-The only error that occurred was due to user permissions when installing with pip.
+The only error that occured was due to user permissions when installing with pip.
 We had to add the --user command in order to fix this, otherwise no functional errors.

 **5. How well do examples and tests run on your system(s)?**
-We had to create a virtual environment for every test to successfully run as some required Python 3 and we ran Python 2.7, this was done using the following command:
+We had to create a virtual environment for every test to succesfully run as some required Python 3 and we ran Python 2.7, this was done using the following command:

 ```
 cd pgmpy
-python3 -m venv env
+python3 -mvenv env
 source env/bin/activate
 ```